 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.
-This week, I’m tipping things off with a few thoughts on how getting back to basics with NBA 2K19 would be a great move after the controversy and dissatisfaction that surrounded NBA 2K18.
+This week, I’m tipping things off with a few thoughts on the role that music plays in the basketball gaming experience.

 One of the most recent patches for NBA Live 19 added a new song featuring Jadakiss, further demonstrating that all kinds of new content can be added post-release these days.
 Reactions to the new song can basically be broken up into three main responses.
 If you dig the track, it’s cool to see and hear it in the game.
 If it’s not your sound, you might grumble about the lack of “real music” among the tracks.
 If you don’t have any strong feelings about the song, you’ll likely be largely indifferent, except perhaps for some frustration that it didn’t constitute a more significant addition or update.

 For most basketball gamers, the soundtrack ultimately doesn’t make or break a title.
 The action on the virtual hardwood is of much greater importance; you can always mute the soundtrack and put on your own music, but you can’t always find a way to enjoy the experience when there are significant gameplay flaws, or the modes are lacking.
 Nevertheless, in its own way, music has been an important part of basketball gaming over the years.
 It’s easy to think of it as nothing but background noise, but it does subtly influence our opinions of games, and shapes our nostalgia for them.
 In some cases, it can even affect us beyond our view of the games themselves.